 7. Set realistic expectations: Understand that change takes time and effort.
 Be patient with yourself and your progress.
 Celebrate small victories along the way and acknowledge that setbacks are a normal part of the journey.

 Remember, developing healthier boundaries and regaining your sense of self is a process that requires effort, self-reflection, and support.
-By taking these steps, individuals in codependent relationships can work towards healthier, more fulfilling lives.
+By taking these steps, people in codependent relationships can work towards healthier, more fulfilling lives.